streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/tracking-files-status.md

 ---
-date: 2020-05-21
+date: 2020-05-22
 title: "Tracking File Status"
 linkTitle: "Tracking File Status"
 weight: 90
 description: >
-  The commons configuration for Connect File Pulse.
+  Learn how Connect FilePulse tracks the processing of each input file.
 ---

-## Tracking file status

-Connect File Pulse use an internal topic (*default:connect-file-pulse-status*) to track the current state of files being processed.
+Connect File Pulse use an internal topic (*default:`connect-file-pulse-status`*) to track the current state of files being processed.
 This topic is used internally by Tasks to communicate to the SourceConnector instance but you can easily use it to monitor files progression.

-### The message format
+## The message format
 Status event are publish into JSON with the following schema :

 ```